cdondrup/naoqi_interfaces/README.md

 ### Initialising Events

-Since a connection to the robot might not have been created when you instanciate your event, you cannot use any calls to proxies or create any proxies in the constructor of your class that inherits from `EventAbstractclass` or `MultiEventAbstractclass`.
-To be able to make calls to proxies before the callbacks are subscribed to the events, you can override the `init` function:
+Since a connection to the robot might not have been created when you instanciate your event, you cannot use any calls to proxies or create any proxies in the `__init__` of your class that inherits from `EventAbstractclass` or `MultiEventAbstractclass`.
+To be able to make calls to proxies before the callbacks are subscribed to the events, you can override the `init` _(without leading and trailing underscores)_ function:

 ```python
 ...